tensorflow/tfjs-models/body-pix/demo/README.md

 yarn watch
 ```

-## If you are developing body-pix locally, and want to test the changes in the demos
+## If you are developing body-pix locally, and want to test the changes in the demo

 Cd into the body-pix folder:
 ```sh